ShipEngine/connect-website/native-rendering/documents-designer/documents-designer.md

 ## Who can use Documents Designer?

+Everyone building a Connect app that requires native documents.
-At this point, Documents Designer is a tool for internal usage.
+At this point, Documents Designer is a tool for Windows platform only.

 ## Guide